-With the steady increase in the fake news, extremist content, and ads appearing next to inappropriate content has led to a major brand safety issue.
-Advertisers today are trying to address the basic question: Are we placing our ads in the brand-safe environment?
+The steady increase in fake news, extremist content, and ads appearing next to inappropriate content has led to a significant brand safety issue.
+Advertisers today are trying to address the fundamental question: Are we placing our ads in a brand-safe environment?

-- Incentivised Campaigns: Fraudulent Affiliates run non-incent marketing campaigns over incent platforms where the user downloads or uses the app for a certain incentive rather than an actual interest in the app.
-On the web this can be via incentives for filling up leads etc. Not only do these campaigns bring low-quality users, which results in low engagement, they also again put the brand in an unsafe environment.
+2. Incentivized Campaigns: Fraudulent Affiliates run non-incent marketing campaigns over incent platforms where the user downloads or uses the app for a particular incentive rather than an actual interest in the app.
+This can be via incentives for filling up leads, etc. These campaigns bring low-quality users, resulting in low engagement; they again put the brand in an unsafe environment.
 A brand would not want to show it is ready to get installs/leads by any means to the customer.
 It impacts the premium-ness of the brand.

-- Apps placed on third party stores: Many times, publishers extract APK files of Advertisers app and place them on alternate third-party app stores.
-However, when placed it actually contains potential malware which acts as a trojan horse.
-Your app carries the malware inside it, and technically all privacy-related/fraud-related aspects from the malware are driven via your app only (since for the customer, the malware is part of your app itself).
-This again impacts the brand image of the advertiser and can be a PR disaster if this ends up perpetuating financial fraud for example.
+Technically, all privacy-related/fraud-related aspects are driven via your app only (since, for the customer, the malware is part of your app itself).
+This again impacts the advertiser's brand image and can be a PR disaster if this ends up perpetuating financial fraud, for example.

-- Coupons and cashback tracking: In this type of fraud,fraudsterscopy coupons and change the product details like name, expiry date etc, and distribute it among the people via email, social media, etc. Fraudsters deceive the user with a false offer or communication by sharing these false promise coupons.
-The customer is deceived into using that coupon code, and the publisher still gets paid the full amount.
-The false offers can be brand impacting by promising huge discounts which otherwise are not available.
+5. Coupons and Cashback Tracking: In this type of fraud, fraudsters copy coupons and change the product details like name, expiry date, etc., and distribute them among the people via email, social media, etc. Fraudsters deceive the user with a false offer or communication by sharing these false promise coupons.
+The customer is deceived into using that coupon code, and the publisher still gets paid the total amount.
+The false offers can be brand-impacting by promising huge discounts that otherwise are unavailable.

-How mFilterIt helps advertisers with Brand Safety issue:
+How mFilterIt helps advertisers with Brand Safety issues:

 mFilterIt is the only solution provider that helps its customers ensure brand safety for their performance campaigns